Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Introduction

 Utility maximization problems for partially informed investors have been intensively studied in the last years.
 For models with Gaussian drift we refer to to Lakner \cite{Lakner (1998)} and Brendle \cite{Brendle2006}.
 Results for models in which the drift is described by a continuous-time hidden Markov chain are given in Rieder and Bäuerle \cite{Rieder_Baeuerle2005}, Sass and Haussmann \cite{Sass and Haussmann (2004)} and more recently by Chen and Wong \cite {Chen Wong (2022)}.
 A good overview with further references and generalization can be found in Björk et al.~\cite{Bjoerk et al (2010)}.

 For the literature on BLCT in which expert opinions are included we refer to a series of papers \cite{Gabih et al (2014),Gabih et al (2019) FullInfo,Sass et al (2017),Sass et al (2021),Sass et al (2022)} of the present authors and of Sass and Westphal.
 They investigate utility maximization problems for investors with logarithmic preferences in market models with a hidden Gaussian drift process and discrete-time expert opinions.
 The case of continuous-time expert opinions and power utility maximization is treated in a series of papers by Davis and Lleo, see \cite{Davis and Lleo (2013_1),Davis and Lleo (2020),Davis and Lleo (2022)} and the references therein.
-Power utility maximization problems for drift processes described by continuous-time hidden Markov chains have been studied in Frey et al.~\cite{Frey et al. (2012),Frey-Wunderlich-2014}.
+Power utility maximization problems for expert opinions arriving randomly at the jump times of a Poisson process are treated in the recent work \cite{Gabih et al (2022) PowerRandom}.
+Similar portfolio problems for drift processes described by continuous-time hidden Markov chains have been studied in Frey et al.~\cite{Frey et al. (2012),Frey-Wunderlich-2014}.
 Finally, we refer to our companion paper \cite{Gabih et al (2022) Nirvana} where we investigate the well posedness of power utility maximization problems which are addressed in the present paper.

+\paragraph{Our contribution} The new contribution to the literature in the present paper is the detailed analysis of the case of power utility maximization for market models with a hidden Gaussian drift and discrete-time expert opinions arriving at fixed and known time points.
+That case was not yet treated in the literature and is only considered in the PhD thesis of Kondakji \cite{Kondkaji (2019)} on which this paper is based.
+Only recently, a few results of \cite{Kondkaji (2019)} were briefly mentioned in Sass et al.~\cite{Sass et al (2022)} and applied in numerical experiments.
+Note that the approach in \cite{Gabih et al (2022) PowerRandom} for the case of randomly arriving expert opinions cannot be adopted to the case of fixed arrival times considered in this paper.
+In \cite{Gabih et al (2022) PowerRandom} the dynamic programming equation appears as a partial integro-differential equation which requires a numerical solution.
+Instead, in this paper we can derive closed-form solutions to the derived dynamic programming equation.